jsbachiller/IDLab/Tutorials/slides/slides.md

 The [tidyverse](https://www.tidyverse.org/packages/#installation-and-use) environment is a set of packages that has become one of the most complete and powerful solutions available in R to do anything related to data cleaning and visualization.
 It is based on:

-- A concrete *grammar* of data manipulation with which code can be written in a sentence-like manner, making it easily readible and very intuitive.
+- A concrete *grammar* of data manipulation with which code can be written in a sentence-like manner, making it easily readable and very intuitive.
-- The concept of *tidy* data: All columns are variables, are rows are observations.
+- The concept of *tidy* data: All columns are variables, all variables are columns; all rows are observations, all observations are rows.
 - *Vectorised* operations: No more time-consuming ugly-looking loops.

 **The basic idea is to concatenate a series of verbs (functions) to manipulate the data by creating a `pipe`, using the *pipe operator* `%>%`**

+To install it, just run `install.packages("tidyverse")` on the *console* in RStudio.
+If you see any error message, make sure you updated R. If the problem persists, either look the error message up in the internet or consider doing a fresh install of R and trying again.

 ## Load the data